St Theresas Parish logo

 FRIENDS OF ST JOSEPH’S, PĀUATAHANUI

 We are a small group of stewards overseeing the care and upkeep of St Joseph’s.
-We maintain the property, plan the future care needs, and monitor the property’s historical context.
-Our mission is to care for, preserve and resource St Joseph’s and its churchyard, acknowledging the tangata whenua and early pioneer history, the church’s stakeholders and donors, while ensuring its future as a place for celebration and worship for all to enjoy.
+We maintain the property, plan future care needs, and monitor its historical context.
+Our mission is to care for, preserve, and resource St Joseph’s and its churchyard, acknowledging the tangata whenua and early pioneer history, the church’s stakeholders, and donors while ensuring its future as a place for celebration and worship for all to enjoy.

 Everyone is welcome at St Joseph’s.
-We invite those who have an interest in local history or caring for sacred places and would like to be involved in the events held at the church, to join with us as we develop a vibrant presence in the community.
+We invite those interested in local history or caring for sacred places and would like to be involved in the events held at the church to join us as we develop a vibrant presence in the community.

 Please enquire with us if you would like to be part of the team.